-Distributable cash generally refers to the net cash generated by the income trust's businesses or assets that is available for distribution, at the discretion of the income trust, to the income trust's unitholders.
-The cash that is available to an income trust for distribution per unit varies with the operating performance of the income trust's business or assets, its capital requirements, and the number of units outstanding.
+Distributable cash is a non-GAAP measure that generally refers to the net cash generated by the income trust's businesses or assets that is available for distribution, at the discretion of the income trust, to the income trust's unitholders.
+In this policy the term "distributable cash" also applies to other non-GAAP terms used to describe the amount available for distribution to an income trust's or other indirect offering structure's securityholders (e.g. distributable income).

+The cash that is available to an income trust for distribution per unit varies with the operating performance of the income trust's business or assets, its capital requirements, debt obligations and the number of units outstanding.